Keep your perfect smile by eating healthy

 Some studies also show that kids who eat more frequently are healthier because they are not forced to gorge on a large meal later in the day.
 Parents should give their children apples, celery, carrots and other fresh produce as snacks throughout the day.
 These items will work to "brush" the teeth – they contain a high level of good starch that rinses away dental plaque – when there is no access to a toothbrush.
 These snacks are also rich in vitamins and nutrients that will keep their breath smelling fresh and keep their gums healthy.

 Did you know that eating foods without proper amounts of vitamins, minerals, fatty acids and omega-3s can also deter your mood?
 How's that for stress eating?
 Research published in the journal Molecular Oral Microbiology found that omega-3 fatty acids can get rid of bad breath because they lower the amount of bacteria that can accumulate and cause halitosis.
 Other vitamins, minerals and antioxidants found in fruits and vegetables, such as strawberries, produce similar results.
-Encouraging children to eat these foods while they are young will get them accustomed to eating large amounts of fresh produce to eliminate bad breath problems through their childhood and adult life.
+Encouraging children to eat these foods while they are young will get them accustomed to eating large amounts of fresh produce to alleviate bad breath problems through their childhood and adult life.

 In conjunction with healthy eating, it's important to make sure the products your children are using are working to combat bad breath properly, while keeping harmful bacteria at bay.
 Natural products and alcohol-free mouthwash don't dry out the mouth like some traditional products are known to do, and they contain ingredients that parents can feel comfortable giving to their young children.